luebken/currentweather/README.md

 currentweather
 ==============

 A simple NodeJS app with a Redis cache.
 Dockerized and Swarmified.
+See http://docs.giantswarm.io/installation/gettingstarted2/